Quantum-Accelerators/quacc/README.md

 - A.S.
 Rosen, quacc – The Quantum Accelerator, https://doi.org/10.5281/zenodo.7720998.

-## Inspiration

-Quacc was originally inspired by [Atomate2](https://github.com/materialsproject/atomate2).
-Refer to the [FAQ section](https://quantum-accelerators.github.io/quacc/about/faq.html) of the documentation for how these codes differ.

 ## License ⚖️

 Quacc is released under a [BSD 3-Clause license](https://github.com/quantum-accelerators/quacc/blob/main/LICENSE.md).